ColinKennedy/vim-textobj-block-party/README.md

 Vim has many tools for Python.
 There are text objects for indentation, classes, functions, and more.
 But have you ever wanted to delete an try/except block in Python and found it difficult?
-If so, Block Party is hear to help!
+If so, Block Party is here to help!

-Using Block Party, to delete this block of code, you only need to type `dab`.
+Using Block Party, to delete this block of code, you just need to type `dab`.

 ```python